jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/terms-use/index.md

 and article 16 and subsequent articles of Law 256 of 1996.

-Any opinions contained in this Website are exclusive of its author and not necessarily represent the official position of `Fluid Attacks` or of its authorities.
+Any opinions contained in this Website are exclusive of its author and do not necessarily represent the official position of `Fluid Attacks` or of its authorities.

 ### Restrictions